laktoosivaba/cy/README.md

-# Experimental robust zero-configuration decentralized (brokerless) Cyphal with named topics
+# Experimental zero-configuration decentralized Cyphal with named topics

 A minimalist Cyphal extension adding named topics that are automatically allocated in the subject-ID space without a central coordinator.
 A simple decentralized node-ID autoconfiguration protocol is added as well.